duckduckgo/tracker-blocklists/web/README.md

 ## CNAMEs

-Used for [CNAME cloadking protection](https://help.duckduckgo.com/duckduckgo-help-pages/privacy/web-tracking-protections/#cname-cloaking-protection).
+Used for [CNAME cloaking protection](https://help.duckduckgo.com/duckduckgo-help-pages/privacy/web-tracking-protections/#cname-cloaking-protection).
 The cnames object maps a first-party subdomain that has a DNS CNAME redirecting to a third-party tracker.

 [^1]: Other [privacy protections](https://help.duckduckgo.com/duckduckgo-help-pages/privacy/web-tracking-protections/) apply to non-blocked trackers